 Culture: First of all, I impacted the culture of the team by changing the workflow, and the overall organization by showing the value of UX research.

 Virtually everyone started to understand the value of research, and management even wanted more personas for other departments as well

 I had us integrate validation (i.e., user testing) into the development process

 I influenced the way we communicated, by having people specifically refer to the User Persona by name, instead of "the user"

 ROI: Compared to the design agency, my design process was beneficial in several ways.
 This was mainly because I had the benefit of UX research, which helped me avoid the costly mistakes they made.
-Furthermore, my usability testing had also prevented a disastrous feature (which I did not design) from being launched.
+Furthermore, my usability testing had also prevented a potentially disastrous feature (not designed by me) from being launched.